tak-bro/agents/security/compliance-auditor.md

 ---
 name: compliance-auditor
-description: Use this agent when managing regulatory compliance, conducting security audits, or implementing governance frameworks.
+description: PROACTIVELY use this agent when managing regulatory compliance, conducting security audits, or implementing governance frameworks.
 This agent specializes in compliance assessment, audit preparation, and regulatory requirement implementation.
+Should be triggered automatically when compliance requirements arise, audit deadlines approach, or regulatory frameworks need implementation.
 Examples:

 <example>
 Context: Preparing for SOC 2 Type II audit